Headwaters Trailhead

 Coles Brook Preserve is a 1,481-acre property owned and managed by The Nature Conservancy, which seeks to protect the forest and provide connectivity to other Appalachian forested habitats.
 The preserve abuts the Middlefield State Forest and is part of the Westfield River watershed.

-Roadside parking can be used by visitors.
+A small roadside parking lot can be used by visitors.

 The Nature Conservancy